Rise of the Discworld

 What you have to believe

-Believing in the flat-Earth model isn't quite as simple as that.
-In order to match what you see to the flat-Earth hypothesis, you have to also give up on light and optics.
+Believing in the flat-Earth isn't simple.
+In order to match what you see to the flat-Earth, you have to also give up on light and optics.
 You have to reject the first law of thermodynamics.
 You have to reject the existence of tides.
 You have to reject electromagnetism.
 You have to reject gravity.
 And all these ideas are testable and endlessly verified.

 Flat Earth map: Wikipedia